rankinsbella/website-netlify-template/content/welcome.md

 ### Table of Contents :

-1. About Me
+1. About Me - Biography and Professional Documents
- *Biography
- *Professional Documents

-2. Skills
+2. Skills - Programming Languages and Coding Project
-  *Programming Languages
-  *Coding Project

-3. Closing
-  *Links to linkedin and Github
+3. Closing - Links to linkedin and Github